Calvin Ayre: Real Estate Development

+In the Antigua and Barbuda government’s 2023 budget statement, Browne said Ayre had begun construction of a $40 million conference retreat center on Antigua’s southern side.
+On October 16, 2024, Ayre helped break ground on the US$400 million Nikki Beach Resort and Spa Antigua, a partnership between the Ayre Group and Nikki Beach Hospitality Group.
+Browne, who participated in the groundbreaking ceremony, called the project “an anchor for our tourism product” that would help “transform Antigua and Barbuda into an economic powerhouse.”
+Scheduled to open in Jolly Harbour in 2028, the project is expected to provide 300 direct jobs and up to 1,000 indirect jobs.

 Philanthropy

-Ayre and Bodog have supported charitable causes including the LA Lakers Youth Foundation and actress Shannon Elizabeth’s Animal Avengers organization.
+Ayre and Bodog have supported charitable causes including the Los Angeles Lakers Youth Foundation and actress Shannon Elizabeth’s Animal Avengers organization.
 In 2005, Ayre formalized his charitable efforts under the banner of the Calvin Ayre Foundation, which focused on areas including animal welfare, the environment and education for the disadvantaged.
 The foundation has supported needy families, elementary schools and physical rehabilitation centers in Costa Rica, worked with groups to combat bear bile farming in Asia, and provided funding to enable individuals to pursue higher education.
 In 2010, the foundation matched funds raised by the online gambling industry for relief efforts tied to the devastating earthquake in Haiti.

 In 2006, Ayre produced Bodog Salutes The Troops, a weekend of entertainment for US military personnel in Hawaii, footage of which appeared in a one-hour special on Spike TV.
-The event, which consisted of a poker tournament and a live musical concert featuring Snoop Dogg, was intended as a benefit for the Fisher House Foundation.